ni/hps17k-panel/README.md

 This application supports v1.0.1 of the HPS-17000 API.
 It provides a standalone HMI to control and validate the HPS-17000 and provide diagnostic feedback.
 It was developed with LabVIEW 2023 64-bit.

 - 1024x768 touch panel friendly interface
-- Support Single or Multiple Cycler Topology
+- Single or Multiple Cycler Topology
 - TDMS Logging + File Viewer
 - EIS Testing and Report Generation